vguzman812/vguzman812/README.md

 - 📫 How to reach me **vguzman812@gmail.com**

-- ⚡ Boring fact **My favorite food to cook is Asian food.
-Especially sushi.
-Though that's not really "cooking", is it?**
+- ⚡ Boring fact **Mars is the 4th planet from the sun.
+Neat, huh?**

 ### Connect With Me